34 military terms and their meanings

 Zoomie

-A "zoomie" is a fun way to say pilot.
-In the military, zoomie generally refers specifically to a member of the U.S. Air Force or a graduate of the United States Air Force Academy.
+A "zoomie" is a fun way to say "pilot."
+In the military, zoomie generally refers specifically to an Air Force member or an Air Force Academy graduate.